glassresistor/git_bin/README.markdown

 export PATH=$PATH:~/git_bin
 ```

-If you want Git to use a differnt editor than VIM you can use this command to set it to the editor of your choice
+If you want Git to use a different editor than VIM you can use this command to set it to the editor of your choice

 ```
 git config --global core.editor "nano"